SkillsFundingAgency/dfc-devops/ArmTemplates/APIM/apim-logger.md

 apimServiceName (required) string

-The name of the app
+The name of the API Management instance this logger will be attached to.

 productDisplayName (optional) string

+If this parameter is included it will be concatenated with the apimServiceName.